Sunday, March 26, 2023

 He liked to pose his art as if it were "a single-frame movie", and I'd say he succeeded with this one.

-I'd call it "Panegyric To A Rose Bush", as i have some experience with the loss of a dear bit of fauna, but I don't recall seeing his title for it.
+I'd call it "Panegyric To A Rose Bush", as i have some experience with the loss of a dear bit of flora, but I don't recall seeing his title for it.

 I'd lollygagged a bit longer than I'd intended -